LeszekBlazewski/FilmSearch/README.md

 * Reactive forms

+* ngx-infinite-scroll

-* Animate.css -> CURRENTLY NOD USED !
+* Animate.css -> CURRENTLY NOT USED !

 ## Development server